armandvanhelsync/very-simple-contact-form/readme.txt

 Use shortcode [contact] to display form on page or use the widget to display form in sidebar.

 = Translation =
-Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian and Hungarian translation included.
+Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian and Hungarian translation included.
 More translations are very welcome!
 Please contact me via my website.

 = Credits =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!